 Oniris 40 ans: group exhibition

-Opened in September 1986 in Rennes with an exhibition by François Morellet, the Oniris gallery will celebrate forty years of activity dedicated to the dissemination and promotion of contemporary art in the summer of 2026.
+Opened in September 1986 in Rennes with an exhibition by François Morellet, the Oniris gallery will celebrate forty years of activity in the summer of 2026.
 To mark the occasion, the gallery will present an anniversary exhibition bringing together a selection of works by artists who have left their mark on these four decades of collaboration.

 Since its creation, the gallery has developed an artistic project based on loyalty to the artists it supports and constant attention to developments in contemporary art.
 Initiated by Yvonne Paumelle, the program has been built around painting, abstraction, and conceptual research, favoring approaches where formal rigor dialogues with experimentation.